LSWR suburban lines: Waterloo

 The Nine Elms station was never intended to be a permanent London terminal so in 1845 the LSWR obtained powers to extend to a more central site, Waterloo Bridge by that road bridge (changed to today's Waterloo in 1886).
-A second Act in 1847 authorised the extending of two further tracks, reflecting the separate Richmond Railway's completion in 1846.
+A second act of Parliament, the London and South Western Railway (Widening and York Road Station Enlargement) Act 1847 (10 & 11 Vict. c. lxxxviii) authorised the extending of two further tracks, reflecting the separate Richmond Railway's completion in 1846.

 The Nine Elms to Waterloo Viaduct ran through the residential Battersea and Lambeth ancient parishes and the construction displaced about 700 houses.
 Starting from an embankment near Nine Elms, this line was to assist with gradients and built on viaduct as was Waterloo station itself.
 The line, terminus and Vauxhall new stations opened on 11 July 1848.
 Waterloo Bridge station occupied ten acres, with six tracks serving four platforms The terminus was a cheap, temporary structure.

-Waterloo was aligned to enable eastward extension, and on 26 August 1846 the LSWR obtained an Act permitting an extension to Borough High Street to face the London Bridge station of the South Eastern Railway (SER).
+Waterloo was aligned to enable eastward extension, and on 26 August 1846 the LSWR obtained the London and South-western Railway Company's London Bridge Extension Act 1846 (9 & 10 Vict. c. cccxci) permitting an extension to Borough High Street to face the London Bridge station of the South Eastern Railway (SER).
 This would have given public access to the City of London without building a railway bridge over the Thames.
-Some land was bought but in the slump following the railway mania the Company reflected on the huge cost of constructing an inner-urban line, and allowed the powers to lapse.
+Some land was bought but in the slump following the railway mania the company reflected on the huge cost of constructing an inner-urban line, and allowed the powers to lapse.